dirn/dotfiles/README.md

     $ /usr/sbin/softwareupdate --install-rosetta --agree-to-license

+### pre-commit

+This repository uses [pre-commit] to keep the files nicely formatted. pre-commit and yadm play together nicely when committing, but since yadm stores the git repository away from the working copy, anytime `pre-commit` is invoked, it needs to be told where the repository is.

+    $ env GIT_DIR=$HOME/.local/share/yadm/repo.git pre-commit install

 #### GNU

 macOS ships with the BSD version of some tools rather than the [GNU] version.